 A trained lay rescuer, that's someone who has taken a cardiopulmonary resuscitation (CPR) class, should provide, at a minimum, chest compressions.
 Rescue breaths can be added at a ratio of 30 compressions to 2 breaths.
 So if you find someone who is unresponsive, start right in with chest compressions and provide rescue breaths as you've been trained.

 - Q When and how should I perform mouth-to-nose rescue breaths?

 - Q What can I use to make a better seal around a stoma while rescue breathing?

-- Q How do I check an unconscious victim's breathing, circulation?
+- Q How do I perform rescue breathing on an adult?

 - Q How do I give rescue breaths to a person with a head or spinal injury?

 - Q While giving rescue breath, can air in the stomach make a person vomit?